vlngf/OilMetagenomesDB/README.md

 * download sizes

 ## Contributing
-Samples added to the AncientMetagenomeDir should come from published studies.
+Samples added to the OilMetagenomeBD should come from published studies.
 Samples should also be available in publicly accessible databases (e.g., EBI ENA or NCBI SRA).

 When filling in the data, each sample from the publication will get a new row.
-For guidance on what information to add to each column see the README.md for a handy guide (each list, e.g. ancientmetagenome-anthropogenic has its own README.md, so make sure you’re checking the right one).
+For guidance on what information to add to each column see the README.md for a handy guide (each list, e.g. oilMetagenome-anthropogenic has its own README.md, so make sure you’re checking the right one).

 ### Some tips
 * Do not add spaces at the end of data entries, for example the "geo_loc_name" column is checked against a predetermined list of countries, so if you type “Netherlands ” rather than just “Netherlands” they’ll be an issue as it won’t match.